Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

-These vector fields will themselves be constructed from a given point configuration in each cell $K$, sampled at random via the law $\Q_{N,\beta}$ and two cases will occur.
-The first case occurs when the configuration in the cell $K$ has an energy which is not too large, this ``not too large energy" will be characterized by the fact that there exists a vector field $E$ in the cell $K$ such that $-\frac{1}{\c} \div (\yg E) +\meseq' \drd $ coincides with the configuration of points (i.e. the first equation in \eqref{eqcellfond} is verified, but not necessarily the second), and whose $\int_K\yg |E|^2$ is not too large (in a way that will be specified below).
-Such configurations will be called ``screenable".
-Indeed, for them, the result of \cite{PetSer} ensures that we may modify the configuration in a thin layer near $\p K$, and modify the vector field $E$ a little bit as well, so that \eqref{eqcellfond} is satisfied, and that the energy has not been changed very much.
-The second case is the case where there exists no such $E$ of reasonable energy in the cell $K$.
-In that case the configuration is not screenable in the cell $K$, we will completely discard it and replace it by an artificial (frozen) configuration (typically a perturbation of a periodic one) whose energy is well controlled, but which has nothing to do with the original configuration.
-This will not matter in the end, because we will be able to show that such bad cells are rare for a typical configuration.
+Starting from a given point configuration in a cell $K$, assume that there exists $E$ compatible with the configuration and the background in $K$ (i.e. the first equation of \eqref{eqcellfond} is satisfied but not necessarily the second one) whose energy is not too large.
+Using the \textit{screening} tool developed in \cite{sandier20152d, sandier20151d, rougerie2016higher, petrache2014next}, we may modify the configuration in a thin layer near $\partial K$, and modify the vector field $E$ a little bit as well, so that \eqref{eqcellfond} is satisfied, and so that the energy has not been increased too much.
+This is the object of Section \ref{sec:descriscri}.

-An important task will be later to estimate the volume in the space of configurations of the modified configurations that we obtain this way.
-In fact, what we need to produce above is not just one configuration, but a family of them whose volume is not too small.